The quality of essential oils in aromatherapy is of immense importance to gain the most out of its health benefits.

-The properties and therapeutic indications depend on the chemical structure which not only varies on the material of the plant but also depends on harvest time, soil type, growing location and other factors (8, 13).
-The biochemical composition of these molecules has a strengthening, softening or neutralising effect on functions in the body (7).
+The properties and therapeutic indications depend on the chemical structure which not only varies on the material of the plant but also depends on harvest time, soil type, growing location, and other factors (8, 13).
+The biochemical composition of these molecules has a strengthening, softening, or neutralising effect on functions in the body (7).

 For example, neurotransmitters are released with therapeutic benefits (8).
 Endorphins have an analgesic effect and induce feelings of happiness and euphoria.
 Serotonin calms and relaxes, while norepinephrine is stimulating and clears the mind.
 So it is that, depending on the qualities of the essential oil, you may experience different benefits (13).
-Wellness centres are experts in using the qualities of aromatherapy.
+Wellness centers are experts in using the qualities of aromatherapy.

 Aromen strives to provide the best wellness experience through pure, high-quality essential oils.
 Our products are therefore ideally suited for aromatherapy.
 All our organic essential oils have been tested and approved by the Certisys In Belgium.
 In addition, our oils are distilled from botanically defined plants that have been analysed and provide us with an overview of all molecules within a range of 0.01%.
 This allows us to ensure excellence and honestly harvested essential oils that provide remarkable health benefits.